 From 1964 until his death, Dr. Gotthelf spoke on Objectivism countless times at colleges, universities, and for private groups throughout the United States, Canada, Bermuda, Europe, and Japan.
 As his own career progressed, Dr. Gotthelf often mentored young Objectivist intellectuals who were pursuing academic careers in philosophy.

-Of Dr. Gotthelf’s work to bring Objectivism to the attention of the academic world, Yaron Brook, president of the Anthem Foundation and executive director of the Ayn Rand Institute, said, “In the natural course of pursuing, and achieving, his values, Allan became a great ambassador for Ayn Rand’s ideas.
+Of Dr. Gotthelf’s work to bring Objectivism to the attention of the academic world, Yaron Brook (at the time president of the Anthem Foundation and executive director of the Ayn Rand Institute), said, “In the natural course of pursuing, and achieving, his values, Allan became a great ambassador for Ayn Rand’s ideas.
 Because of his knowledge, reputation, and benevolent persistence over the years, Objectivist ideas have begun to see a long-deserved, serious consideration in the academic world.
 His death is a profound loss.
 His legacy will inspire Aristotelians and Objectivists alike for generations to come.”